Supplemental Security Income Program

-To meet the statutory definition of disability, a child's impairment(s) must result from anatomical, physiological, or psychological abnormalities that are demonstrable by medically acceptable clinical and laboratory diagnostic techniques.
-The impairment(s) must be established by medical evidence consisting of symptoms, signs, and laboratory findings, not only by a statement of symptoms.
+To meet the statutory definition of disability, a child’s impairment(s) must result from anatomical, physiological, or psychological abnormalities that are demonstrable by medically acceptable clinical and laboratory diagnostic techniques.
+We require objective medical evidence (signs, laboratory findings, or both).

 We need evidence from acceptable medical sources to establish whether a child has a medically determinable impairment(s).
-Acceptable medical sources are:
+Acceptable medical sources are a:

-Once we have established the existence of an impairment(s), we may also use evidence from other medical and non-medical sources to show the severity of the impairment(s) and how it affects the child's functioning.
-Other medical sources not listed above include, for example, physicians’ assistants, nurse practitioners, and licensed clinical social workers.
-Non-medical sources include, for example, schools, public and private social welfare agencies, parents, guardians, and other caregivers.
+Once we have established the existence of a medically determinable impairment(s), we may also use evidence from other medical and non-medical sources to assess the severity of the impairment(s) and how it affects the child’s functioning.
+Other medical sources not listed above include, for example, naturopaths, chiropractors, and therapists.
+Non-medical sources include, for example, school teachers, counselors, daycare center workers, public and private social welfare agency personnel, relatives, and caregivers.